 - Other actions which could impede the proper management of personal information

-Any contracts for outsourcing must be made in accordance with the guideline provided by the COO.
+Any contracts for outsourcing must be made in accordance with the guideline provided by the COO and separately set forth by the CISO.
 The Procurement Section [link: 28] is responsible for ensuring that any contracts meet the guideline.
 The department in charge shall enter into a contract in accordance with the guideline and consult with the Rules and Procedures Section as needed.
 Especially, any contracts for outsourcing all of or part of operations related to the handling of Specific Persona l Information shall be made in accordance with the“OIST Regulations on Handling Individual Numbers and Specific Personal Information”.